 The most famous feature at Grupo del Norte (the main ruins at the Mitla Archaeological Site) is the mosaic stone carvings which you can see on the outer walls and also on the interior walls inside the complex.

 Inside the archaeological zone, there are two main structures that were inhabited as far back as 900 BC and it was the main religious center in the area.

 The site is surrounded by a fence of cactus plants and Iglesia de San Pablo (Church of San Pablo) stands prominently at the north end of the ruins.

 RELATED ARTICLE → 4 WEEK MEXICO ITINERARY

-You can simply marvel at the detailed mosaics carvings on the exterior walls of Mitla Oaxaca before climbing up the stairs to the inside of the main plaza.
+You can simply marvel at the detailed mosaics carvings on the exterior walls before climbing up the stairs to the inside of the main plaza.

 MITLA ARCHAEOLOGICAL SITE

-Oaxaca City has hundreds of accommodations to choose from so I have narrowed it down to a few of the best places to stay in Oaxaca to suit the needs of luxury travelers and budget backpackers.
+Oaxaca City has hundreds of accommodations to choose from so I have narrowed it down to a few of the best places to stay in Oaxaca to suit the needs of luxury travelers, budget backpackers, and everyone in between.

 Mid Range: Hotel Casa De La Tia Tere